oobecomau/desktop.gov.au/docs/as-built-as-configured/office-365.md

 ## Exchange Online

-The ABAC settings for the Agencies Exchange Online instance can be found below.
+The ABAC settings for the organisations Exchange Online instance can be found below.
 This includes connectors, Mail Exchange (MX) records, SPF, DMARC, DKIM, Remote Domains, User mailbox configurations, Authentication Policies, Outlook on the Web policies, Mailbox Archiving, and Address lists

 Please note, if a setting is not mentioned in the below, it should be assumed to have been left at its default setting.